-After arrows are pushed, it is normal for both values to change on the external gauge and the HBLT screen.
-Allow values to settle before making an additional adjustment.
+After pushing arrows, it is normal for both values to change on the external gauge and the HBLT screen.
+Allow values to settle before making additional adjustments.

-When calibration is complete, new zero and span values are saved in memory.
+When calibration completes, the HBLT saves the new zero and span values in memory.
 The HBLT uses these critical values to correct the output from the pressure transducer to the corrected pressure.
-These values will remain in force until the next calibration is performed.
+These values remain in force until the next calibration.

-If using Pressure Manager or remote operation, follow the instructions in the Volume Correction Appendix to perform the volume correction procedure.
+If using Pressure Manager, LabGenie, or remote operation, follow the instructions in the Volume Correction Appendix to perform the volume correction procedure.
 This is necessary because the volume correction is dependent on the reported pressure.